isomerpages/csc-inn/index.md

 description: Here you may find online guides for using our virtual learning studios, green room, and a playbook of ideas for face-to-face and virtual facilitation.
 image: /images/INNXCSC_logo.png
 permalink: /
-notification: Stay Calm!
+//notification: Stay Calm!
 Wear Mask!
 sections:
     - hero:
         title: